The Government Will Pay $70m In A Case Brought By 1,905 Manus Island Detainees

 Law firm Slater and Gordon, which brought the action, confirmed a $70m "conditional settlement" had been reached.

-The class action was brought on behalf of the men who were detained on the island from November 2012 and December 2014, against the Commonwealth of Australia and its contracted service providers G4S and Broadspectrum (formerly known as Transfield).
+The class action was brought on behalf of the men who were detained on the island from November 2012 to December 2014, against the Commonwealth of Australia and its contracted service providers G4S and Broadspectrum (formerly known as Transfield).

 A refugee who was one of the plaintiffs told BuzzFeed News he could proudly say the Australian government "did something wrong" now.

-"Money can't bring back my four years time where I spent in hell," he said.
+"Money can't bring back my four years I spent in hell," he said.

-"We didn't make this dangerous journey to get money or a luxury life we just fled our home land to protect our life from danger."

-"This injustice can not be undone with money to cover this awful history."
+"We didn't make this dangerous journey to get money or a luxury life, we just fled our home land to protect our life from danger.
+This injustice can not be undone with money to cover this awful history."

-Slater and Gordon said the settlement could be the largest human rights class action settlement in Australian legal history.
+Slater and Gordon said the result may represent the largest human rights class action settlement in Australian legal history.

-"No amount of money will be able to fully recognise the terrible conditions these detainees have had to endure but with today's settlement, we hope they can be provided with an opportunity to put this dark chapter of their lives behind them," the firm's principal lawyer Andrew Baker told reporters on Wednesday.
+"No amount of money will be able to fully recognise the terrible conditions these detainees have had to endure, but with today's settlement, we hope they can be provided with an opportunity to put this dark chapter of their lives behind them," the firm's principal lawyer Andrew Baker told reporters on Wednesday.

-Immigration minister Peter Dutton blamed the Labor party for the settlement of the class action.
+Immigration minister Peter Dutton blamed the Labor Party for the settlement of the class action.

 "To date, Australian taxpayers have paid more than $13.7 billion to clean up Labor's loss of control of our borders," Dutton said in a statement on Wednesday.